-The fact the carrying amount of the net assets of the Company was higher than the Company's market capitalization as of December 31, 2016 is an indicator of impairment.
+The fact that the carrying amount of the net assets of the Company was higher than the Company's market capitalization as of December 31, 2017 and that mining at Mineral Ridge was suspended in November 2017 are indicators of impairment.
 In determining the recoverable amount of the Mineral Ridge cash-generating unit ("CGU"), the Company determined the recoverable value using fair value less costs of disposal.
-Impairment testing is performed using life of mine discounted cash flow projections derived from expected future production, which incorporate reasonable estimates of life of mine, future metal prices, operating costs, capital expenditures and residual values of the assets.
+Impairment testing is performed using cash flow projections derived from expected future production, which incorporate reasonable estimates of precious metal production, future metal prices, operating costs, capital expenditures and the residual values of the assets.
 The determination of the recoverable value used Level 3 valuation inputs.